jefftriplett/django-podcast/trunk/readme.txt

 == Installation ==

 Check out django-podcast from the Google Code Subversion repository.
 Typically, you could download it into a `source` packages directory, and then symlink the `podcast` directory to a location that resides on your Python path.
+If you work with WebFaction (like I do), and assuming your python path is `$HOME/webapps/django/`, it might go like:

+    `mkdir ~/source`
-    `svn co http://django-podcast.googlecode.com/svn/trunk/ $HOME/source/django-podcast-read-only`
+    `svn co http://django-podcast.googlecode.com/svn/trunk/ $HOME/source/django-podcast-read-only/`

-    `ln -s $HOME/source/django-podcast-read-only/podcast/ $HOME/lib/python/podcast`
+    `ln -s $HOME/source/django-podcast-read-only/podcast/ $HOME/webapps/django/lib/python2.5/podcast`

 Alternatively, you could physically move the "podcast" directory of the Subversion checkout to a location that resides on your Python path, but that would break future Subversion updates.

 Add `podcast` as a tuple item to your `INSTALLED_APPS` in `settings.py`: